A person sitting quietly beside a misty lake at sunrise, suggesting peace and hope

 "Blessed are they that mourn: for they shall be comforted."

 Jesus did not say mourning is comfortable.
 He said those who mourn are blessed — held in a particular kind of divine regard — and that comfort is coming.
+The Greek word for "comforted" (paraklethesontai) shares its root with the Holy Spirit's title Paraclete — the one who comes alongside.
 Not comfort as the absence of pain, but comfort as a companion who does not leave.

 Revelation 21:4